Rasmussen Reports: Other

 A 2017 article by Chris Cillizza for CNN raised doubts about Rasmussen's accuracy, drawing attention specifically to potential sampling biases such as the exclusion of calls to cell phones (which, Cillizza argued, tended to exclude younger voters), and also more generally to a lack of methodological disclosure.
 Cillizza did, however, note in the same piece that Rasmussen was one of the more accurate polling organizations during the 2016 United States presidential election.

 A December 2018 article by political writer and analyst Harry Enten called Rasmussen the least accurate pollster in the 2018 midterm elections after stating Rasmussen had projected the Republicans to come ahead nationally by one point, while at the time Democrats were actually winning the national House vote by 8.6 points—an error of nearly 10 points.

 The Associated Press has also addressed Rasmussen's methodology.
 In 2018, AP journalists noted that Rasmussen's telephone methodology systematically omits adults, many of them young people, without landlines.
 The AP also noted that Rasmussen does not provide details regarding its online-panel methodology.

 In an article for The Hill titled "Rasmussen Research has a pro-GOP bias", panelist discussed Rasmussen's practice of adjusting results by party identification.
 In addition to providing professional criticism from Ipsos, the article cited methodological concerns from Frank Newport of Gallup.

+In 2024, The Washington Post's fact checker determined that Rasmussen had spread false information about the accuracy and reliability of Dominion Voting Systems's voting machines.
+American Muckrakers alleged that Rasmussen shared polling results with members of the Trump presidential campaign before public release.

+Split Ticket also does not include Rasmussen in its polling averages.